Get The Right Defense For Your Case

 The only way to have the charges stick is for all five factors to be true beyond doubt, so if any of them are questionable or open to interpretation, it means that the charges could either be lessened or even dismissed outright.

 If you’re accused of lying to the police, you need to hire a Fort Lauderdale criminal defense lawyer to create the right defense strategy for your case.
 Your legal team can prove that you did not know the information was false or that you did not know that the person you were talking to was a police officer, then the charges or sentence could be lessened or even dismissed.
 Don’t leave things to chance or enter the courtroom unprepared.
-Get help from an experienced legal professional immediately to have the best chance of avoiding felony charges or even jail time.
+Get help from an experienced legal professional immediately to have the best chance of avoiding or even jail time.

 To find out what defense would work best for your case, call our law firm at 954-523-3811 to talk to an attorney about your legal options today in an initial consultation with one of our knowledgeable attorneys.